Undergraduate

 What is the difference between the three programs?

-After completing a BA or BSc extended major in psychology you may apply to do Honours in psychology.
-Otherwise you can undertake a single major in psychology to learn about the human mind and behaviour.
+After completing an extended major in psychology via the BA or BSc you may apply to do Honours in psychology.
+If you are not interested in going on to Honours or Masters level in psychology, you can undertake a single major in psychology to learn about the human mind and behaviour.

-You must complete honours in psychology to be eligible to apply for provisional psychologist registration and continue study in psychology for full registration.
-With a three-year BA or BSc in psychology, you may apply to enrol in postgraduate programs in allied health.
+You must complete honours in psychology to be eligible to study psychology.
+With a three-year BA or BSc in psychology, you may e eligible to apply for postgraduate programs in allied health.

 For more information regarding career options in psychology and maximising employability visit our careers and employment section.